swcarpentry/collaborative-lesson-development/notes.md

     -   The lesson is a beginning, not an end, so point them at similar material and where to go next.
     -   Make it part of a much broader conversation.
 1. You can't help (or please) everyone.
-    -   Discuss minor disagreements, fork for major ones (Ian thought: FILL OUT A BIT MORE - ``fork'' might not be clear?).
+    -   Discuss minor disagreements, fork and begin evolving the lesson in different ways if they cannot be resolved.
         -   If there are several complementary ways to explain something, or several points of views that can cohabit respectfully, present them side by side